-Moldova is often overshadowed by its larger and more prosperous neighbours, who dwarf its cultural output and financial clout.
+Moldova is often overshadowed by its larger and more prosperous neighbours, which dwarf its cultural output.
 This has impeded the development of a national film industry and led to many Moldovan filmmakers emigrating.
-Despite this, several Soviet gems and recent co-productions have been made which provide valuable insight into the country’s past and present.
+Despite this, several Soviet gems and recent co-productions have been made in Moldova, providing valuable insight into the country’s past and present.

 Queen of the Gypsies (1976)